 Rankings will be emailed to the department chairs within a week of submission.

-The three deans and vice president also rank the requests based on their knowledge of their programs and program needs.

-Both recommendations are submitted to the President

-The President makes a decision on which positions will be selected.
+The department chairs recommendation is submitted to the President.The President makes a decision on which positions will be selected.
 If the decision of the President differs from that of the department chairs the President will attend the next department chair meeting to explain the rationale for the difference and afford the department chairs an opportunity to ask questions.

 Should any replacement positions become available after this process has been completed, it is the preferred position that a one-year temporary faculty member be hired to fill that position.
 The position will then go through the process explained above during the following academic year.
 If it is determined that this vacancy will have a significant adverse impact upon the college program, the President may, in consultation with the Department Chairs, offer a tenure-track position.